 Rehab means putting in the work necessary to get your life back, and with the support and help of a proper detox followed by therapy and other forms of support.

-Only those who take responsibility for their own lives will gain from rehab, and the great benefits which follow.
+Only those who take responsibility for their own lives will gain from a full rehab programme, and the great benefits which follow.

-How Can I Succeed In Rehab?
+How Can I Succeed In Alcohol/Drug Rehab?

-As long as everything is done correctly, you might expect to see initial signs of:
+If all goes according to plan you might expect to see signs of:

 - How much better your whole life will become when you allow the positive things in life fill the massive space which was previously occupied by addiction, and the associated behaviours that went with it!

-If, following treatment, you relapse the likely explanations are:
+If, following detox and rehab, you relapse the likely explanations are:

 (i) You didn't follow through on aftercare supports provided.

-Make yourself less vulnerable to these events by:
+Help yourself to safeguard against these circumstances by: